cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 excerpt: >
   Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
 But with the advent of deep learning, the boundaries have started to blur...
-(Updated 10 AUG 2017)
+(Updated 12 SEP 2017)
 categories: machine-learning
 permalink: learning-math/
 tags: [machine-learning, recurrent-neural-networks, keras]
 disqus: true
 ---

+**Updated 12 SEPT 2017:** Improved the training procedure and rewrote parts of post

 Since ancient times, it has been known that machines excel at math while humans